Alite: Hydration steps

-The hydrate is referred to as the calcium silicate hydrate – "C-S-H-" – phase.
-It grows as a mass of interlocking needles that provide the strength of the hydrated cement system.
+The main hydrate is referred to as the calcium silicate hydrate –"C-S-H"–gel.
+It grows within interlocking needles, and provides the strength of the hydrated cement system.
 High alite reactivity is desirable in Portland cement manufacture, and this is achieved by retaining, as far as possible, high temperature polymorphs, in crystals that are small, distorted and highly defective.
 Defects provide sites for initial water attack.

 Alite as precursor of silicate phases found in medieval lime mortar

-The composition of alite rich in CaO (71.6 wt. %) and relatively poor in SiO_{2} (25.2 wt. %) (see the hereabove table) may help to understand why in particular conditions, if a sufficiently high temperature is reached in a lime kiln during enough time, alite can also be directly formed by pyrolizing only siliceous limestone (containing amorphous SiO_{2} impurities up to 25 – 30 wt. %).
+The composition of alite rich in CaO (71.6 wt.%) and relatively poor in SiO_{2} (25.2 wt.%) (see the hereabove table) may help to understand why in particular conditions, if a sufficiently high temperature is reached in a lime kiln during enough time, alite can also be directly formed by pyrolizing only siliceous limestone (containing amorphous SiO_{2} impurities up to 25-30 wt.%).
 Hydraulic mortar or pre-Portland cement may have been occasionally produced on a small scale in this way during the medieval epoch in locations where limestone was cemented by amorphous silica or contained chert nodules or a lot of clay impurities.

 This is likely the reason why some old medieval lime mortars used to build the Tournai cathedral (Belgium) exhibit an unexpected hydraulic character as revealed by a mineralogical study made by Mertens et al. (2006) who evidenced the presence of wollastonite and rankinite along with calcium silicate hydrate phases in lime mortars.
 The only explanation for the discovery of these silicate phases not normally expected in lime mortar is that they have been formed by the hydration of calcium silicate such as Ca3SiO5 (C_{3}S) or Ca2SiO4 (C_{2}S) formed at high temperature along calcium oxide in the lime kiln.
 In the area of Tournai (Belgium), the Tournaisian limestones are particularly rich in amorphous silica and exploited as building stone and for making lime mortar since very ancient ages.
 It is unknown if the cathedral builders of this area were aware of the hydraulic properties of their lime mortar or intentionally developed its use after their fortuitous finding.